Help Docs

 • Discover Unknown: Toggle Yes to discover and monitor devices that do not respond to your SNMP credentials.

-• Discovery Action: Choose Add from the drop-down menu to include devices for discovery and choose Ignore to exclude them from discovery.
+• Discovery Action: Select Add from the drop-down menu to include devices for discovery and choose Ignore to exclude them from discovery.

 • Type: Choose the type of filter from the drop-down menu.
-The type can be one of these—IP range, IP address, category, device type, or device name.
+The type can be one of these: IP Range, IP Address, Category, Device Type, or Device Name

 • Click Add to add more filters.

-4. Follow step 7 given above to add interface filters
+4. Follow step 7 given in the previous section to add interface filters

 Network discovery usually takes around five minutes, but that figure depends on the size of the network.
 If the monitor isn't listed after completing these steps, follow these troubleshooting steps